 His focused intention guides him into trying to make the catch to save the game for his team, his city and the harmony of his own moment.
 Decisions in these situations are made in an instant.
 One weighs the purpose of the game, the success of the catch and one’s own safety of survival in a fleeting moment, and in all hopes one lives to tell about it in the glow of great success.

 Similar factors are in play when one is in the heat of managing others, factoring all the elements, and trying to not lose sight of the greater good, when making hard decisions for the company, the other players, the individual plays in the game and you.
-Such is the art of sales management.
-Balancing all, including finances, expansion, people and the harmony of the entire activity.
-This book is about those moments of lessons I learned, from many a time chasing the fly.
-They are gleaned from the heat of those moments captured in time.”
+Such is the art of sales management.”

 Finally, this book is not only about sales management, it is about leadership, teamwork and making each experience in life into a ‘moment’, and learning the lessons from those experiences and moments and thus becoming even better at what you do.
-One will gain insight into kindling the ability to always look forward to tomorrow, no matter how difficult the day has been.
 It is about creating and experiencing the game of sales as it was meant to be played.